TheLaxtSamurai/thelaxtsamurai.github.com/about.md

   <div class="github-card" data-github="thelaxtsamurai"></div>
 </div>

 When not working, I like reading about IT, biographies and personal finances.
-I'm in a long journey of becoming better everyday (personally and professionally), commited to my craft and eagerly to help other people along the way.
+I'm in a long journey of becoming better everyday (personally and professionally), commited to my craft and eager to help other people along the way.
 Family-centered guy, my beautiful wife and my little buddy are my ever-lasting motivation.

 Wanna talk about something?
 Send me an [email](mailto:federico.v.garcia@gmail.com).